 Why is Land Planning So Important with Land Development?

-While land use plans aren’t always going to be wholly accurate and effective because of how they need to take the future into account, these plans can mitigate risk of land development by identifying any problems before development occurs.
+While land-use plans aren’t always going to be wholly accurate and effective because of how they need to take the future into account, these plans can mitigate the risk of land development by identifying any problems before development occurs.
 It’s necessary to plan for how land is going to be used if you want the local community to be on your side.
 The land planning process usually involves the community, which can make it easier for your plan to be accepted.

 The efficient use of land resources should help the environment and the local economy.
 Without having this type of plan in place, your use of resources could be wasteful, which may make the land unusable for future generations.
-Despite the high cost and lengthy timetable that come with land planning, this process can be highly advantageous.
+Despite the high cost and lengthy timetable that comes with land planning, this process can be highly advantageous.